toxicfox2491/LainOS/MODS.md

 ### Hyprland

-The alternative Wayland WM is `Hyprland` and it uses the `eww` bar.
+The alternative Wayland WM is `Hyprland` and it uses waybar.
 All cool kids are using it.

 ### General